 Imperial Riding School Renaissance Vienna Hotel is a Rewards Category 4 Marriott Bonvoy hotel.
 People who stay here tend to rave about it as it has a fantastic executive club lounge and even though it isn’t slap bang in the center of the tourist part of the city, it is right next to the S-Bahn so you can easily get around.

-The stylish and elegant Imperial Riding School Renaissance Vienna Hotel is located in a building that once served as military riding school in the mid-19th century; today, it’s a chic base for your city center adventure.
+The stylish and elegant Imperial Riding School Renaissance Vienna Hotel is located in a building that once served as a military riding school in the mid-19th century; today, it’s a chic base for your city center adventure.

-The foyer here is extremely smart and the doors to the pool area open up completely so that you can lounge on stylish loungers which sit on grassy lawns between your swims.
-Pet-friendly rooms and suites, offer high-speed Wi-Fi, pillowtop beds, and 24-hour room service.
+The foyer here is extremely smart, and the doors to the pool area open up completely so that you can lounge on stylish loungers which sit on grassy lawns between your swims.
+Pet-friendly rooms and suites offer high-speed Wi-Fi, pillowtop beds, and 24-hour room service.

 Start your morning in Vienna with breakfast at Borromaeus, and try an Austrian meal at Arsenal in the evening.
 Their City Garden is a lovely place to enjoy the hotel’s seasonal barbecues.

-The executive club lounge here is brilliant, on the ground floor, and has almost floor to ceiling windows looking out onto a paved square.
+The executive club lounge here is brilliant, on the ground floor, and has almost floor-to-ceiling windows looking out onto a paved square.
 It’s lovely and bright and a great space to spend time in.
-The breakfast here is standard fare with the club lounge dinner being mainly cold food with a couple of hot dishes like samosas, rice, and chicken, and a good warm soup.
+The breakfast here is standard fare, with the club lounge dinner being mainly cold food with a couple of hot dishes like samosas, rice, and chicken, and a good warm soup.
 Certainly enough to fill you up.

 5. Hilton Vienna Plaza